jdoleary/Spellmasons/docs/TasksCurrent.md

 - An enemy that consumes allies to get stronger
 - Specific barriers or walls that can't be cast through
 - Content: A spell to destroy corpses
+- task: Spell to trade mana for stamina
+- idea; one use bargains (deals with the devil) that mix up your max stats.  or have a50% chance of good or bad outcome